springless/sl-dbtools/README.md

 - 04-remove-password.up.sql
 ```

-The first migration has to include the version table.
-It can do other things, but after each
-migration it writes the current version into the version table.
-By default this table is called
-`sl_migration`, but this can be changed via environment variable or passing options to the
-command line utilities.
-The version table should only ever have one value in it, and that
+The version table will typically only ever have one row in it, and that value will be the
-value will be the version name for the current schema version.
-For example, if we updated to
+version name for the current schema version, which is everything up until the postfix and
-`HEAD` with the migration table above, the final version should be `04-remove-password`.
+extension.
+For example, if we updated to `HEAD` with the migrations above, the final version
+would be `04-remove-password`.

-If we then downgrade, for instance to version `01-create-user-table`, it will run:
+If we then downgrade, for example to version `01-create-user-table`, it will run:

 ```
 - 04-remove-password.dn.sql